 Indeed, in creating Cinq chœurs, Schmitt proved that he had lost none of his powers to conjure up heady atmospherics and opulent sounds.
 To prove the point, we can listen to the single recording ever released of the piece: a live concert performance from 1976 by the Chorus and Symphony Orchestra of the Nord-Deutscher Rundfunk conducted by Helmut Franz.

 To my knowledge, that recording, which was released back in the LP-only era, has yet to make it to CD or digital downloads.
 But those fortunate enough to have heard it know just how infectious the music is.

-All that we have available to us at the moment is a performance of the fourth movement, as presented in a choral concert given recently in Hungary using Florent Schmitt’s own piano reduction of the orchestral score.
+All that we have available to us at the moment are several excerpts.
+One is a performance of the fourth movement, as presented in a choral concert given recently in Hungary employing piano reduction of the orchestral score.
 It is available to hear on YouTube (beginning at minute marker 16:00 in the recital).

 The other is a performance of most of the first movement of the full-orchestra version, which was included as part of a 1954 interview of the composer conducted by Georges Charbonnier, the longtime executive producer at France-Culture (ORTF).
 This excerpt is also available to hear on YouTube (beginning at minute marker 9:30 in the interview).